 THE LAST STAND: VR zombie game

-Fishermen Labs is a dedicated product development company based in Los Angeles.
-It is a digital agency that specializes in scaling products to millions of users.
+Our Client is a digital agency which specializes in scaling products to millions of users.
 The company is aware that understanding data is as important and oftentimes synonymous with understanding the customer.
-Data affects everything people do today – from product decisions to the way we think about marketing.

 VR shooter game

 The customer wanted to develop an event app for Halloween.
 The VR zombie game was supposed to run on HTC Vive and the player should use pads as weapons.
 The player should be able to choose from several weapons available and defeat various opponents.
 And one more thing, it’s for Halloween night so it should be scary.